aaronhathaway1/aaronhathaway1/README.md

 I graduated from BYU — Idaho in April 2023.
 I earned a Bachelor's of Science, majoring in Web Design and Development.
 I love to work on full-stack project and I have worked primarily in Angular and Node.js.
 I have developed and designed websites, web apps, and mobile apps.

-These are the skills I've been working.
-I make it a point to revisit and update them from the foundational ones such as HTML and CSS all the way to more advanced ones like rxJS.
+Below are the skills I've been working.
+I make it a point to revisit and continue to improve them them from the foundational ones such as HTML and CSS all the way to more advanced ones like rxJS.
 I also enjoy helping small businesses succeed by utilizing my data science skills and SEO.

 •	HTML, CSS/SASS
 •	JavaScript